-Upon receiving an online, in person, mail, email, or phone report alleging sex discrimination, including sexual harassment, the HINU Campus Advocate Coordinator will promptly contact the complainant to discuss safety and supportive measures, explain their right to file complaint to local law enforcement, and provide the complainant with a copy of their rights (Appendix B).
+Upon receiving an online, in person, mail, email, or phone report alleging sex discrimination, including sexual harassment, the HINU Sexual Misconduct Response & Prevention Coordinator will promptly contact the affected party to discuss safety and supportive measures, explain their right to file complaint to local law enforcement, and provide the affected party with a copy of their rights (Appendix B).

-Upon receipt of a report of conduct that reasonably may constitute sex discrimination under this Policy, the HINU Campus Advocate Coordinator will take actions to promptly and effectively end any sex discrimination in its education program or activity, prevent its recurrence, and remedy its effect.
-If a report is submitted to the HINU Campus Advocate Coordinator that does not identify or describe prohibited conduct, the HINU Campus Advocate Coordinator will inform the reporting party that the matter is not within the jurisdiction of this Policy and will forward the matter to the appropriate HINU department or Bureau of Indian Education contact, if needed.
+Upon receipt of a report of conduct that reasonably may constitute sex discrimination under this Policy, the HINU Sexual Misconduct Response & Prevention Coordinator will take actions to promptly and effectively end any sex discrimination in its education program or activity, prevent its recurrence, and remedy its effect.
+If a report is submitted to the HINU Sexual Misconduct Response & Prevention Coordinator that does not identify or describe prohibited conduct, the HINU Sexual Misconduct Response & Prevention Coordinator will inform the reporting party that the matter is not within the jurisdiction of this Policy and will forward the matter to the appropriate HINU department or Bureau of Indian Education contact, if needed.